 - Uninstall the Studio 6 if it is installed.
 Download the latest version of the Fretlight Studio 6 from the following linked page.
 Important: Disable any and all antivirus, malware, firewall, etc. type programs and install the software.

 If those steps do not resolve the issue please complete the following steps one by one and test the software in between each step.

-A. Update your drivers with the following free program.
-You do not need to install the Utilities version.
+- Update your drivers with the following free program.
 Create a System Restore Point when asked.

 - Check all of the items in the "Runtimes" section on the following linked page, click Download, and run the downloaded file to install.